Running a Facebook contest seems to be something anyone thinks they can do, but there’s actually a lot to consider.

 Use An Attention Grabbing Image

-Always use an attention grabbing image.
+Always use an attention-grabbing image.
 People don’t have time to read 4 paragraphs about what the prize is and how to enter.
 You could create a great image which includes what you’re giving away and how to enter.
-You could also use a clear image of what your prize is.
+You could also use a clear image of what your prize is for your Facebook contest.

 Make It Mobile Friendly